 - or 3 to 5 minutes using Technique B

 How small?
-Per-capita shell egg consumption in the United States is around 178 eggs per year, and the CDC estimates that 1 in 20,000 eggs is infected with salmonella.
+Per-capita, eggshell consumption in the United States is around 178 eggs per year, and the CDC estimates that 1 in 20,000 eggs are infected with salmonella.
 Thus, the average person can be expected to encounter a contaminated egg once every 112 years.

-With that said, to be extremely safe, avoid uncooked and partially cooked eggs.
+With that said, avoid uncooked and partially cooked eggs to be extremely safe.
 This goes particularly for children under 5, the elderly, pregnant women, and anyone with a compromised immune system.

-Or to be 100 percent safe, use pasteurized eggs for your soft-boiled eggs (or any other egg preparations that produce a liquid yolk, like poached, over-easy or sunny-side up eggs).
+To be 100 percent safe, use pasteurized eggs for your soft-boiled eggs (or any other egg preparations that produce a liquid yolk, like poached, over-easy, or sunny-side up eggs).

-But once the shell is breached, the pressure is explosively released, shooting globules of superheated egg and fragments of shell into your face at ballistic speeds.
-This will definitely burn you, and if you're particularly unfortunate, could permanently blind you.
+What happens is this: The microwave creates a pocket of superheated liquid in the center of the egg which remains stable while the shell is intact.
+Once the shell is breached, however, the pressure is explosively released, shooting globules of superheated egg and fragments of sharp shell into your face at ballistic speeds.
+This will definitely burn you, and if you're particularly unfortunate, could even permanently blind you.

-Especially since the technique is no easier or faster than doing it on the stovetop, owing to the fact that you have to boil water anyway, and you have to wait at least 5 minutes to let the microwaved egg cool before cracking it (or else it might explode).
+It's a needless danger considering the microwave technique is no easier or faster than doing it on the stovetop, owing to the fact that you have to boil water anyway, and you have to wait at least 5 minutes to let the microwaved egg cool before cracking it (or else it might explode).

-Instead, soft-boiled eggs are served by slicing off the top of the shell and then scooping out the scrumptious, silky-smooth egg within, or simply dipping your toast triangles into it.
+Instead, soft-boiled eggs are served by slicing off the top of the shell and then scooping out the scrumptious, silky-smooth egg within with a spoon, or simply dipping your toast triangles into it.

 It's helpful to use an egg cup, which holds the egg upright while you do the slicing and eating.
-Anyone who loves soft-boiled eggs probably already owns their own egg cup, but if you want to try a soft-boiled egg and you don't have an egg cup, you can always use a shot glass.
+Anyone who loves soft-boiled eggs probably already owns their own egg cup, but if you want to try a soft-boiled egg and you don't have an egg cup, you can always use a shot glass in a pinch.